Unveiling the Bond: Exploring the Japanese Symbol for Father and Son

 Symbol of energy on Craiyon - Trees By Bike

-Symbol combining galaxy and atom on Craiyon
+Symbol of islam on Craiyon

 Christian cross symbol on Craiyon